-Who must file tax forms for the 2019 tax filing season?
+Who must file tax forms for the 2022 tax filing season?

 Tax Filing Deadline

-Resident versus Non-Resident for Federal Tax Purposes
+Who is Considered Resident or Nonresident for Federal Tax Purposes

-Generally, most international students & scholars who are on F, J, M or Q visas are considered non-residents for tax purposes.
-International undergraduate students on J1 & F1 visas are automatically considered non-resident for their first 5 calendar years in the US, whilst Scholars/Researchers on J visas are automatically considered non-residents for 2 out of the last 6 calendar years in the US.
+Generally, most international students & scholars who are on F, J, M or Q visas are considered nonresidents for tax purposes.
+International students on F-1 & J-1 visas are automatically considered nonresident for their first five calendar years in the US, while Scholars/Researchers on J visas are automatically considered nonresidents for two out of the last six calendar years in the US.

 How to File Your Tax Forms

-We have teamed up with Sprintax to provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. We (and all other university staff) are not qualified or allowed to provide individual tax advice.
+We have teamed up with Sprintax to provide you with an easy-to-use tax preparation software designed for nonresident students and scholars in the US.

-After you login to Sprintax, it will ask you a series of questions about the time you have spent in the United States and in which immigration status, looking back over a period of years.
+After you login to Sprintax, you will be asked a series of questions about the time you have spent in the US over recent years.
 Sprintax will then determine your tax status.
-If it determines that you are a “nonresident alien” (NRA) for federal tax purposes, you can continue to use it to respond to a series of guided questions.
-Sprintax will complete and generate the forms you need to print, sign, and mail to the IRS (Internal Revenue Service).
-If it determines you are a resident alien for federal tax purposes, you won't be able to continue using the software.
+If it determines that you are a “nonresident alien” (NRA) for federal tax purposes, you can continue to use the software and respond to a series of guided questions.
+Sprintax will then complete and generate the tax forms you need to send to the tax authorities.

-Step 1: Gather the documents you may need for Sprintax
+Step 1: Gather the Documents You May Need for Sprintax

 Visa/Immigration information, including form I-20 (F status) or form DS-2019 (J status)